jeanfbrito/world-simulator/docs/caveats/the-great-berry-bush-regeneration-fiasco.md

 ## The Frustration Factor

 This bug was particularly frustrating because:
+- **The visible problem**: Peasants freezing in place, never moving, never getting hungry
+- **What we investigated**: AI systems, pathfinding, movement logic, hunger mechanics
+- **The actual cause**: Berry bushes with infinite food breaking the entire simulation loop
-- The symptoms didn't match the cause (instant regeneration vs. wrong component usage)
+- The symptoms didn't match the cause (frozen peasants vs. non-depleting resources)
-- We kept looking at timing logic when the issue was architectural
+- We kept looking at AI and movement when the issue was resource management
 - The fix was trivially simple once we found the real problem
 - We had written the correct `GrowingResource.harvest()` method but never called it

+The peasants weren't broken.
+They were just living in paradise with infinite food everywhere.
+Why move when every bush is an all-you-can-eat buffet?